OpenIdentityPlatform/OpenIDM/openidm-samples/openidm-commercial-samples/devops-openidm/src/main/resources/README-docker-k8.md

 #### Building the OpenIDM image

-The Dockerfile for the OpenIDM image is located at the base of the directory where you unzipped the OpenIDM zip file.
+The Dockerfile for the OpenIDM image is located at the base of the OpenIDM directory where you unzipped the OpenIDM zip file.
 The main reason for this is that, during the build process, Docker passes the current working directory as the place where resources for the new image will be found.
-What better place then than where our `openidm` directory is located ?
+What better place then than where the content of OpenIDM is located ?

 So, in order to build the OpenIDM docker image :

 ```
 $ unzip openidm-${project.version}
-$ ls
-Dockerfile		docker-entrypoint.sh	openidm
+$ cd openidm
 $ docker build -t forgerock/openidm:${project.version} .
 [...]
 ```